mohit2ch/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Disaster Recovery

-Disaster Recovery involves the planning and processes for restoring and recovering data and systems after a natural or human-induced disaster.
+Disaster Recovery involves the planning and processes for restoring and recovering data and systems after a natural or human-induced disaster (eg. Backup).

 ## Load Balancing